WWE WrestleMania Backlash 2022 Results: Winners, Grades, Reaction and Highlights | Bleacher Report

 They locked up and struggled for control until Corbin kicked his former friend in the leg and started bouncing his head off the top turnbuckle.
 Moss quickly recovered and showed off some agility with a couple of high leapfrogs.

-The former Golden Gloves champion regained control and slowed the pace so he could be as methodical as possible with his offense.
+The former Golden Gloves champion regained control and slowed the pace so he might be as methodical as possible with his offense.
 He even used a couple of moves he is not known for, such as a senton.

 Like every other rematch from ‘Mania that we saw on Sunday, this bout exceeded their previous performance in almost every way.
 It was more competitive, included more exciting offense, and both men showed off stuff we don’t usually see from them.